2022 Late Model Rules

-D. At all times during practice(s), qualifying and the Race the spotter must have radio communications with the driver and must monitor the NASCAR frequency.
+D. At all times during practice(s), qualifying and feature events, the spotter must have radio communications with the driver and must monitor SMS Race Control on 464.5000.
 Spotters must be in the designated spotter location at all times during competition.
-The radio frequency being used will be made available by NASCAR Officials.

 E. Driver to driver radio communications will not be permitted.

 20G- 6.7.2 SPOTTERS – Spotters are mandatory.
 Every car must have a spotter monitoring SMS race control (464.5000) by way of scanner or radio, located in front of SMS Race Control tower with radio communication to their car.
 Cars that do not follow directives from Race Control via their spotter may be black flagged and removed from the event, and the spotter suspended from competition.

 20G- 6.7.3 TRANSPONDERS – A Transponder is required on the car at all times.
 See the SMS General Rules for locating transponders properly.
 Any car not registering a transponder signal during practice may be black-flagged to be made aware of their scoring transponders failure and is required to remedy it before proceeding further in the event.
 TR2 and X2 Transponders are available from MyLaps America.

 Smyrna, GA 30082

 20G- 7 ENGINE COOLING SYSTEM – Only Water or SMS approved coolants or additives may be used in the cooling systems.
 Ethelyne Glycol or Propolyne Glycol coolants are not permitted.

 A. A stock OEM type pump must be used.
 Electric pumps are not permitted.